NicolaLampis/Nicola_online_CV/README.md

 ## User Stories

-The site's users are recruiters considering to hire the applicant.
-They are considering the candidate that matches with their needs.
+The site's users are employers or recruiters.  ****
+An employer expect to see a showcase of Nicola's work.
+A recruiter I expect to see a showcase of Nicola's resume.

 ## UX